 OpenDevin is an autonomous software engineering agent, not a framework for building agents.
 The distinction matters.
 Where LangChain gives you tools to build a coding assistant, OpenDevin is the coding assistant – an agent that can read codebases, write code, run tests, fix bugs, and navigate development environments.

 The underlying architecture uses a sandboxed environment where the agent can execute shell commands, browse the web, run code, and interact with development tools.
-It’s not just generating code – it’s running it and iterating based on results.
-A Series B fintech used OpenDevin to automate their legacy codebase migration: the agent handled 68% of the file conversions autonomously, with engineers reviewing and approving batches rather than doing the work themselves.
+It is not just generating code – it can run code and iterate based on results.

 The limitation: OpenDevin is an agent, not a framework.
 You can’t use it to build a customer support bot or a document analysis pipeline.
 If your automation goal involves writing software, it’s worth serious evaluation.
 If not, it doesn’t apply.